ABOUT

 |

-Since the spring of 2019, Huang has been involved as a supplemental painting instructor at the Borough of Manhattan Community College of CUNY.
-Furthermore, starting in the fall of 2023, she has taken on the role of teaching painting as an Adjunct Assistant Professor at CUNY.
-In early 2024, Huang became a member of the Bowery Gallery in Chelsea, NY.
-Huang's artistic practice is centered around social justice issues in contemporary human rights, focusing on themes such as children with disabilities, Asian feminism, and political resistance.
-Her work encompasses a broad spectrum, addressing the rights of equality movements in Asian society.
-Huang's work has been featured in solo exhibitions at the Walter & Joan Hobbs Art Gallery and the Art Gallery of Hewlett-Woodmere Public Library in New York.
-Additionally, Huang has participated in group exhibitions at notable locations, including the Shirley Fiterman Art Center in New York, NY; the Holy Art Gallery in London; Las Laguna Art Gallery, Laguna Beach, CA; Teravarna Art Gallery, California; the virtual gallery - Camelback Gallery in Arizona; Powerhouse Art, Theatre 1 Breezeway Gallery, Shirley Fiterman Art Center in New York; and the Saatchi Gallery in London. |
+Since Spring 2019, Huang has taught painting at the Borough of Manhattan Community College (CUNY), first as a supplemental instructor and, beginning in fall 2023, as an Adjunct Assistant Professor.
+In early 2024, she joined the Bowery Gallery in Chelsea, NY, becoming an exhibiting artist member.
+Huang’s artistic practice addresses contemporary human rights issues and social justice.
+She focuses on themes such as children with disabilities, Asian feminism, and political resistance, addressing equality movements within Asian society and beyond.
+Her recent work combines vigorous brushwork and mixed media with a direct engagement with personal and collective stories, integrating children’s drawings into her compositions to question tradition and highlight marginalized voices.
+Her paintings have been featured in solo exhibitions at the Walter & Joan Hobbs Art Gallery, the Art Gallery of Uniondale Public Library, and the Hewlett-Woodmere Public Library in New York.
+She has also participated in group exhibitions at venues including the Bowery gallery, Shirley Fiterman Art Center, Powerhouse Art and Theatre 1 Breezeway Gallery in New York; the Saatchi Gallery, Holy Art Gallery in London; Las Laguna Art Gallery in Laguna Beach, CA; Teravarna Art Gallery in California; Camelback Gallery’s virtual programs in Arizona. |